 Using a Known Donor

-Many couples are drawn to using a loved one as a donor because of a genetic connection or the safety in working with someone you trust.
+Many couples are drawn to using a loved one as a third party sperm or egg donor because of a genetic connection or the safety in working with someone you trust.
 Since they understand and trust this person, they feel complications will be less likely to arise.

 Yet, there are instances where issues have come up later regarding custody and the role the donor wishes to play in the child’s life.
 Your relative and/or friend may have a change of heart somewhere down the line and want to have more influence and recognition.
 Perhaps because you trust this person and do not want to risk offending them, you decide not to draw up a contract defining exactly where custody of the child lies.